 The food-at-home CPI for August climbed 13.5% (adjusted) year over year, topping the 13.1% rise in July and marking the biggest 12-month increase since the period through March 1979, according to the U.S. Bureau of Labor Statistics (BLS).
-Despite a month-to-month letup in August, the food-at-home index has risen steadily on an annual basis since the start of the year, up 12.2% for June, 11.9% for May, 10.8% for April, 10% for March, 8.6% for February and 7.4% for January.
+Despite a month-to-month letup in August, the food-at-home index has risen steadily on an annual basis since the start of the year.

-“Right now, everyone is looking for the cheapest items,” one of the respondents in SN’s poll said of grocery customers.
+“Right now, everyone is looking for the cheapest items,” one SN poll respondent said of grocery customers

-Of SN Center Store Trend Survey participants, 43% said high food price inflation has lifted their center-store sales number 5% to 10%, and 23% reported seeing an increase of less than 5%.
+Some 43% of you said high food price inflation has lifted your center-store sales number 5% to 10%, and 23% reported seeing an increase of less than 5%.
 Eleven percent have tallied a center-store sales gain of over 10% due to inflation.

 “Private label offers good/better/best products at a ‘discount’ from national brands,” one survey respondent noted.

 To capitalize on the value proposition of own brands in the center store, 46% of those polled plan new product innovations.

 “Adding private-label options in more categories provides consumers with more choice and better value for their dollar,” explained one participant in SN’s poll.

 Club stores were cited as the top center-store threat to supermarkets this year (5% in 2021), 13% cited dollar stores (10% in 2021) and 11% pointed to limited-assortment discount grocers (5% in 2021).

 Just 8% called direct-to-consumer channels a competitive threat, dropping from 19% last year, when DTC was No. 2.